-Valerie qualified as a solicitor in 1984.
-She has worked as a lawyer in local government in London Boroughs.
-She set up a community law firm Townsend Vaz and sat as a Deputy District Judge.
+Qualifying as a solicitor in 1984, she has worked as a lawyer in local government in London Boroughs, set up a community law firm Townsend Vaz and sat as a Deputy District Judge.
 One of her notable cases was Hammersmith and Fulham v Monk HL 1992.
 The case confirmed the principle that one of two joint tenants can serve a Notice to Quit on a landlord and end the tenancy.
 In 2001 she joined the Government Legal Service and has worked at the Treasury Solicitors Department and the Ministry of Justice.

 From 1986-1990 Valerie was a Councillor in the London Borough of Ealing and was Deputy Leader in 1988-1989.
 She stood as a Parliamentary Candidate in Twickenham in 1987 and in the European elections in 1999 in the East Midlands.
 Her community work includes being a school governor and member of a health authority.
 Valerie was a presenter/interviewer for BBC TV Network East in 1987.